TallerGrupo4/TPWorms/README.md

 ```
 sudo apt-get install libsdl2-dev
 ```
-Also you will need to incorporate the SDL2 submodule.
+Also you will need to incorporate the SDL2 and BOX2dsubmodule.
 To do so, run the following commands:
 ```
 git submodule update --init --recursive
 ```